radixmo/thunderstrap/README.md

 # Thunderstrap
-This is a basic child theme for WordPress which depends on the [UnderStrap Theme Framework] (https://github.com/holger1411/understrap)
+This is a basic child theme for WordPress which depends on the [UnderStrap Theme Framework] (https://github.com/holger1411/understrap).

 ## How Thunderstrap Works
 As a child theme, Thunderstrap offers a convenient way to override the functions and template files of Understap (it's parent theme).

-However, unlike most child themes PLEASE NOTE: IT DOES NOT LOAD PARENT THEME CSS FILE(S)!
+However, unlike most child themes Thunderstrap DOES NOT LOAD PARENT THEME CSS FILE(S)!

 Instead, Thunderstrap uses UnderStrap as a dependency via the Bower package manager.
 After installing dependencies you can complile Sass files to modify and generate CSS files for ThunderStrap on the fly.